Understanding SEM

 Step 1: Create your Google Ads account

-If you haven’t created any Google Ads account before, you can create a Google account first.
-In the Google world, you only need to set up one Google account to use every of the related products, including Gmail, Google Ads, Google Drive, Google Calendar, and so on.
-After setting up a Google account, you can go to https://ads.google.com/.
+If you haven’t created a Google Ads account before, you can create a Google account first.
+In the Google world, you only need to set up one Google account to use each of the related products, including Gmail, Google Ads, Google Drive, Google Calendar, and so on.
+After setting up a Google account, you can go to https://ads.google.com/

 After clicking “Start Now”, you will see the following interface.

 By Default, it is a Smart Campaign.
 You only need to enter all the information of the website you wish to promote into Google Ads, including keyword categories, text ads and advertising areas.
 Then, the system will automatically make all the data into ads and send them out in the form of text ads and image ads.
-This is the AdWords Express account that Google often promotes recently.
 Kick Ads do not recommend that you use Smart Campaign at all.
 If you let Google run your ads automatically without optimizing Keyword Match Type, Device, Bidding, and ad delivery time, your CPC and CPA are usually higher.
 You can click “Switch to Expert Mode”.

 You will see the above page.
 Now click “Create an account without a campaign”.